 DC Comics had been spreading its kingdom since the 70s and reached its zenith with ‘The Dark Knight’.
 ‘Batman’ was DC’s initial installment of the Batman series, which had already garnered a cult following among the avid comic readers.
 In ‘Batman’, we saw design over story, fashion over substance – in all, a great film with shattering sound effects and modern filming style.
-Michael Keaton (as Batman) and Jack Nicholson (as The Joker) gave one of their best performances and through the direction of Tim Burton, the film did not delay in increasing our expectations from DC.
+Michael Keaton (as Batman) and Jack Nicholson (as The Joker) gave some of their best performances and through the astute direction of Tim Burton, the film increased our expectations from DC.

 17. Superman (1978)

 Though we do not see the red-blue superhero called the Superman until nearly an hour into the film, director Richard Donner makes use of the first hour, building a weighed story about how a responsible father sacrifices himself for his son and sends him to a better place.
 But when Superman does appear on-screen, little did audiences know then that what they are seeing is the first movie of a genre that would go on to become a money making machine.
 With Christopher Reeve as the shy reporter (who can fly!), Clark Kent, Gene Hackman as Superman’s nemesis, Lex Luthor, and the story and screenplay by Mario Puzo, this piece made us stare at the screens in awe.